I was never a fan of tasteless American instant ramen noodles, aka the ridiculously cheap Maruchan Ramen that give legit Japanese ramen a bad name.

 Crossing my fingers that’s the case!

 But every Saturday when I tell the kids the next day is Sunday they say,”Yay!
-Tomorrow is Mama Noodle day!”
-Because their favorite Thai meal is Mama Thai Ramen Noodles made by their Paw.
+Tomorrow is Pad Mama day!”
+Because their favorite Thai meal is Pad Mama, Stir-Fried Thai Ramen Instant Noodles made by their Paw.

-On Sunday my Thai Hubby gets to play around in the kitchen cooking up a Thai mama ramen noodle stir-fry with whatever is leftover in the fridge that needs to be used up, and the rest of us get to rest and delight in a new Thai ramen noodle stir-fry creation every week.
+On Sunday my Thai Hubby gets to play around in the kitchen cooking up Pad Mama, an instant ramen noodle stir-fry with whatever is leftover in the fridge, and the rest of us get to rest and delight in a new Pad Mama creation every week.

 When there is something on the brink in our fridge that I haven’t used up, my Thai Hubby is adamant that we use it, and don’t waste it, it’s a gift!